iwataka/ctrlproj.vim/README.md

   Change the current directory to the project root.

 The last three commands utilizes the files which are cached by CtrlP.

++ `:CtrlprojGrep`

+  Do grep in the current directory.

++ `:CtrlprojGrepLastKeyword`

+  Do grep in the current directory by using the last keyword.

 ## Options